semiprime/pygenda/docs/Development.md

 Checking repeats
 ----------------
 In addition to test_repeats.py unit tests...
-Repeated entry display can be checked by hand (plan to automate later) by enabling checking in repeats_in_range() method (file pygenda_calendar.py) and skipping through the test02_repeats.ics file.
+Repeated event display can be checked by hand (plan to automate later) by enabling checking in repeats_in_range() method (file pygenda_calendar.py) and skipping through the test02_repeats.ics file.
 (Try Year View.)